christiangenco/christiangenco.github.io/_books/2017-10-25-relationships.md

 The idea that you could bump into a person that's perfect for you, like most harmful and incorrect ideas discussed in this book, comes from Romanticism: the "love at first sight" trope.

 Humans evolved to make quick decisions about things and other humans on limited information.
-These snap judgements are sometimes useful, but always an inaccurate approximation.
-You can't possibly know anything about them that's not visually apparant.
+These snap judgments are sometimes useful, but always an inaccurate approximation.
+You can't possibly know anything about them that's not visually apparent.

 That beautiful stranger on the sidewalk isn't a complete answer to everything wrong in your life, because that's impossible: everyone has something very substantially wrong with them.
 They're just very pretty.

 > How can one be so sure [that everyone is flawed]?
 Because the facts of life have deformed all of our natures.
 No one among us has come through unscathed.
 There is too much to fear: mortality, loss, dependency, abandonment, ruin, humiliation, subjection.
 We are, all of us, desperately fragile, ill-equipped to meet with the challenges to our mental integrity: we lack courage, preparation, confidence, intelligence...we were (necessarily) imperfectly parented...The chances of a perfectly good human emerging from the perilous facts of life are non-existent.

-Crushes probably aren't worth persuing, but are useful for teaching us about the qualities we admire and need more of in our lives.
+Crushes probably aren't worth perusing, but are useful for teaching us about the qualities we admire and need more of in our lives.

 ## 16. Sexual Non-Liberation

 True sexual liberation hasn't happened yet.
-There are still truths in sexuality thatare uncomfortable to jive with contemporary "normalcy".
+There are still truths in sexuality that are uncomfortable to jive with contemporary "normalcy".

 Romanticism teaches that we're in sexually enlightened times compared to people of the past: that people thought their hands would fall off if they masturbated, that Victorian prudes could be burned in a vat of oil for ogling someone's ankle, and that everyone was clueless in the bedroom.
 Americans invented bikinis, porn, and Tindr and now nobody has sexual hangups anymore!
 Sex came to be perceived as useful refreshing exercise (like tennis).